Entitlement is a spreading epidemic that’s getting the best of our kids. Here are 10 tips to help you combat this and raise less entitled children.

 RELATED ARTICLE: Learn to Love What They Love

 Tip #3 – Teach Empathy

-Get kids thinking about why something may be.
+Get kids thinking about why something may be the way that it is.
 If the waitress hasn’t brought your food out, consider the scenario – maybe the kitchen’s backed up or maybe she’s been working a double shift.
 Help kids practice empathy and get out of their own heads.